 Section 2.
 Suggestions for Nominations.
-The chairman of the nominating committee shall request, through the president of each local League and state MAL unit, suggestions for nominations for offices to be filled.
+The chairman of the nominating committee shall request, through the president of each local League and member-at-large unit, suggestions for nominations for offices to be filled.
 Suggestions for nominations by local Leagues shall be sent by the president or secretary of such local Leagues to the chairman of the nominating committee at least three months before the Convention.
 Any member may send suggestions to the chairman of the nominating committee.

 Section 3.
 Report of the Nominating Committee and Nominations from the Floor.
 The report of the nominating committee of its nominations for officers, directors, and chairman and two members of the succeeding nominating committee shall be presented to the state board and sent to the membership at least 30 days before the date of the Convention.
 The report of the nominating committee shall be presented to the Convention on the first day of the Convention.
 Immediately following the presentation of this report, nominations may be made from the floor provided that the consent of the nominees shall have been secured.